brijkishorr/Building-with-Polygon-Bridge/README.md

 6. **Write a Hardhat Script to Batch Mint All NFTs**: Create a script using Hardhat to batch mint all the NFTs in your collection.
 Using the `ERC721A` standard is optimal for this purpose.

-7. **Write a Hardhat Script to Batch Transfer All NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge**: Develop a script to transfer all minted NFTs from the Ethereum network to the Polygon Mumbai testnet using the FxPortal Bridge.
+7. **Write a Hardhat Script to Batch Transfer All NFTs from Ethereum to Polygon amoy using the FxPortal Bridge**: Develop a script to transfer all minted NFTs from the Ethereum network to the Polygon amoy testnet using the FxPortal Bridge.

 ## Getting Started